New Zealand Certificate in Carpentry (Level 4)

 About the programme

-Earn as you learn from professionals to become a qualified carpenter.
+Learn from professionals to become a qualified carpenter.

-Offsite training will be provided during day release courses at the Dunedin or Central Otago Campus (in Cromwell).
+Offsite training will be provided during day release courses at either the Dunedin or Central Otago Campus (in Cromwell).
 You will learn through classroom activities and practical tutorials.

 Career options